Bus pass - older person's bus pass

 You may also be eligible for a companion pass, which allows a companion to travel with you free if you are unable to use public transport alone.

 A bus pass lets you board a bus at any time in Central Bedfordshire and travel free as far as that bus goes.
-If that bus takes you outside of Central Bedfordshire, you may not be able to return free until after 9.30am on weekdays.
-Those who wish to travel for free into the Bedford Borough area can only board after 9.30am.
+If that bus takes you outside of Central Bedfordshire, you may not be able to make an onward journey or return for free until after 9:30am on weekdays.

 Routes must be registered as 'local services', which is a legal definition covering most buses and some coaches running to a fixed timetable (for example, Green Line 757, Stagecoach X5 or Stagecoach 99).